How to Transfer CenturyLink Email to Gmail? Free and Fast

 Step 3.
 Likewise, on the destination screen, you also need to select an IMAP.
 Here, pick Gmail (it should be the first option in the list).
 The tool will fill in the IMAP Server URL and port number on its own.
 Validate and Hit Next.

 Step 4.
-On the User Mapping Screen, you need to download the CSV template, add the user account credentials to it, and reupload it back on the tool.
+Then, on the User Mapping Screen, you need to download the CSV template, add the user account credentials to it, and reupload it back on the tool.

 Step 5.
 View the user list in the tool’s UI, mark the check box, and prioritize.
 Then, Validate and Start Migration.